 17. Lemon Juice

 Take a tablespoon or so of lemon juice and apply to the problem areas using a cotton swab.
 Leave this on for as long as is convenient, and wash off with your regular face wash.
-If the juice stings your skin, mix it with a bit of yoghurt.
+If the juice stings your skin, mix it with a bit of yogurt.

 18. Rose Water and Lemon Juice